 Recent census data has shown that Irish society is becoming increasingly diverse.
-With a primary school system that is predominately denominational, the need to grow the multi-denominational sector is apparent.
-Through the transfer of denominational schools to multi-denominational patronage, greater diversity of school choice becomes available to families living in established communities where a demand for multi-denominational education exists, but the opening of a new school is not viable.
-Transfer of school patronage also ensures a greater spread of multi-denominational schools across the country.
+With a primary school system that is predominately denominational, the need to increase the availability of multi-denominational schools is apparent.
+Through the transfer of denominational schools to multi-denominational patronage, greater diversity of school choice becomes available to families living in communities where demand for such choice exists.

 What does transfer of patronage to a Community National School involve?

 Transfer of school patronage to CNS is a transformative process which involves both cultural and systematic changes to school life.
-Through the process, schools transform their existing denominational ethos to a multi-denominational one.
+Through the process, schools transform their existing ethos to a multi-denominational one.
 Changes to school governance procedures also occur.
-Transfer of school patronage to a Community National School requires time, professional development and meaningful engagement from the school community, but is directly supported by the patron, the local Education and Training Board (ETB), and Education and Training Boards Ireland (ETBI).
-Click the links below for more information on ETB Ethos and Governance Supports for Community National Schools
+Transfer of school patronage to a Community National School requires time, professional learning and meaningful engagement from the school community.
+All of this is directly supported by the local Education and Training Board (ETB) and Education and Training Boards Ireland (ETBI).

 What do teachers from CNSs that have transferred patronage say about the process?